-The European Travel Package does not include the cost of individual transportation back to the castle (or other travel destinations) at the end of a required GROUP field excursion.
+The Travel Package does not include the cost of individual transportation back to the castle (or other travel destinations) at the end of a required group field excursion.

 Every spring and fall semester one group excursion will be to Amsterdam.
 The second excursion city varies from semester to semester.
 Please see your term calendar for travel destinations and dates.
 Some examples might include:

 - City walk around the theme: Amsterdam and Holland in the Golden Age

 - Rijksmuseum: lecture on Netherlandish painting of the 16th and the 17th centuries